Convict Ship Marquis of Wellington - 1815

 The Marquis of Wellington was formerly known as the Betsey.
 Having been launched in Calcutta in 1801 she made one voyage for the British East India Company (EIC) as Betsey.
 Around 1814 she sailed to England and was sold to English owners who renamed her Marquis of Wellington.
 As Marquis of Wellington she made a second voyage for the EIC after transporting convicts to New South Wales.
 [1]

-The prisoners of the Marquis of Wellington mostly came from counties in England and were held in local prisons or Newgate before being transferred to the various hulks moored in the Thames.
+The prisoners mostly came from counties in England and were held in local prisons or Newgate before being transferred to the various hulks moored in the Thames.

 Prisoners who had been tried at Middlesex in February 1814 were sent to the Captivity hulk on 15th April 1814.
-They were transferred to the Marquis of Wellington on the 6th August 1814.
+They were transferred to the ship on the 6th August 1814.
 Some held in the Retribution were transferred on 25th July.
-There were also five prisoners on the Marquis of Wellington who had been tried in Spain and were held on the Laurel hulk prior to transportation.
+There were also five prisoners who had been tried in Spain and were held on the Laurel hulk prior to transportation.

 Military Guard